Entanglement between atomic condensates in an optical lattice: effects of interaction range: Two-site entanglement

-Next, we study the entanglement of atoms trapped in two different sites.
-The problem of two-site entanglement is to determine the entanglement between any two harmonic oscillators in an ensemble of harmonic oscillators.
+We shall now examine the entanglement between atoms trapped in two different sites.
+The problem of two-site entanglement reduces to determining the entanglement between any two harmonic oscillators in an ensemble of harmonic oscillators.
 Indeed, it is analogous to determining two-mode entanglement in quantum optics \cite{Simon}.
 The criterion of the inseparability of two-mode system \cite{Simon} can be applied to the pure and the mixed states and hence it can be used to evaluate two-site entanglement.
 The two-site reduced density matrix $\rho^{(i,j)}$ can be constructed from the correlation functions of these two sites $i$ and $j$ only.
 By applying several local transformations, the reduced density matrix of a symmetric Gaussian state can be written as \cite{Simon}